-Recommended for students who earned a grade of "B" or higher in a previous Social Studies course.
+Recommended for students who earned a grade of "B" or higher in American History Honors/AP Unites States History or an "A" in American History Academic

 This challenging political science course is designed to provide students with an analytical perspective of the institutions of American government, democracy, and political behavior.
 In addition to acquiring an understanding of basic political institutions, students will closely analyze concepts and theories used to interpret U.S. government and politics.
 This course utilizes an AP-level textbook, political science essays and primary source documents, and resources from various approved online sources (news and political-based websites).
 A foundation in the basics of American government (the three branches, the Constitution, citizenship, and participation) is recommended but not required.
 Students are strongly encouraged to read any book which provides a basic, foundational view of these elements in the summer preceding their junior year (see teacher for examples).
 Students who successfully complete the course are strongly encouraged to take the AP U.S. Government and Politics exam given in May of each school year.